KaraHowes/project-final-kh/README.md

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

-endpoints:
+MODELS:

+- Member
+- Bag
+- Inspiration

+ENDPOINTS:

-/signup - POST request to allow a user to register /signin - POST request allows a member to sign in, with an access token as Header / members - GET request allows access to all members.
+signup - POST request to allow a user to register /signin - POST request allows a member to sign in, with an access token as Header / members - GET request allows access to all members.
 Authentication required.
 /bags - GET and POST request, allows members to receive and send data.
 Authentication required.